A dynamical system for prioritizing and coordinating motivations: Reduction to a planar limit cycle in the joint limit

 \subsection{Existence of a stable limit cycle in the planar system}

-Now, we study the planar dynamics \eqref{eq:planarDynamics} and show by a straightforward application of the Poincar\'e-Bendixson Theorem \cite[Theorem 1.8.1]{JG-PJH:13} that they exhibit an isolated periodic orbit --- a limit cycle --- attracting an open annular neighborhood of the origin.
+Now, we study the planar dynamics \eqref{eq:planarDynamics} and show by a straightforward application of the Poincar\'e-Bendixson Theorem \cite[Theorem 1.8.1]{JG-PJH:13} that they exhibit a periodic orbit --- a limit cycle --- attracting an open annular neighborhood of the origin.
 We conjecture (and all numerical evidence corroborates) that this is an asymptotically stable limit cycle comprising the forward limit set of the entire origin-punctured state space.
 For present purposes it suffices to observe formally that an open neighborhood of initial conditions around the origin must take their forward limit set on this limit cycle.

-\begin{lemma} Let $c=1$.
-For $\sigma > 48 \eta^2/(1+4 \eta^2)^{3/2},$ there exists a periodic orbit of the reduced system \eqref{eq:planarDynamics} whose basin includes an open annular neighborhood excluding the (unstable) origin.\footnote{In the limit $\eta \to 0$, the periodic orbit exists for all $\sigma > 0$, as can be seen by taking the limit of the expression in the Lemma.} \end{lemma} \begin{proof} Note that the set $\mathcal{X} = [-1, 1]^2$ is invariant set under the reduced dynamics $\dot x = f_x(x, h_y(x), 0)$.
-Furthermore, note that the only equilibria in $\mathcal{X}$ are the origin and the four corners $(x_1, x_2) = (\pm 1, \pm 1)$.
-It is easy to see that the boundary of $\mathcal{X}$ is an invariant set; each corner is a saddle, and each edge is a heteroclinic orbit connecting two saddles.
+\begin{lemma} For $\sigma > 6,$ there exists a periodic orbit of the reduced system \eqref{eq:planarDynamics} comprising the forward limit set of an open annular neighborhood excluding the (unstable) origin. \end{lemma} \begin{proof} Note that the set $\mathcal{X} = [-1, 1]^2$ is invariant set under the reduced dynamics $\dot x = f_x(x, h_y(x), 0)$.
+Furthermore, note that the only equilibria in $\mathcal{X}$ are the origin and the two corners $(x_1, x_2) = (1, 1), (-1, -1)$.
+It is easy to see that the interior of $\mathcal{X}$ is an invariant set; the edges $x_2 = 0$ and $x_2 = 1$ are part of the stable manifolds of the equilibria at the corners and the vector field is directed inwards on the other two edges.
 Let $\mathring{\mathcal{X}}$ be the interior of $\mathcal{X}$.
 Then $\mathring{\mathcal{X}}$ is pre-compact, connected, and contains a single fixed point at the origin.

 The linearization of the reduced dynamics at the origin is given by